 How is congenital hypothyroidism treated?

 Congenital hypothyroidism is treated by replacing the thyroxine that the body cannot produce.
 This is usually in liquid form but tablets can also be used.
 The medicine only needs to be given once a day.
-Although missing an occasional dose will not cause any immediate problems, it is best to try and make sure that your child takes their medicine regularly each day and therefore keeps a steady level of thyroxine in their blood.
+Although missing an occasional dose will not cause any immediate problems, it is best to try and make sure that the child takes their medicine regularly each day and therefore keeps a steady level of thyroxine in their blood.

 Does the treatment have any side effects?

 Because thyroxine medicine is simply replacing a normal chemical produced by the body, giving the correct dose every day should not have any side effects.
-However, if given too little thyroxine, your child will develop the symptoms of hypothyroidism outlined earlier, and over a long period, may grow more slowly than usual.
-If your child has too much thyroxine, he or she may develop mild diarrhoea, not put on weight, may be more restless than usual and over a long period may grow more quickly than usual.
-But, as described above, the correct dose for your child will be calculated on a regular basis, so these effects are unlikely to occur.
+However, if given too little thyroxine, the child will develop the symptoms of hypothyroidism outlined earlier, and over a long period, may grow more slowly than usual.
+If the child has too much thyroxine, he or she may develop mild diarrhoea, not put on weight, may be more restless than usual and over a long period may grow more quickly than usual.
+But, as described above, the correct dose for the child will be calculated on a regular basis, so these effects are unlikely to occur.

 What is the outlook for children with congenital hypothyroidism?